Chelsea legend Drogba confirms retirement at 40

+Chelsea legend Didier Drogba has confirmed he is retiring from football at the age of 40.

-The Cote d'Ivoire legend featured for Phoenix Rising in the 2018 United Soccer League (USL) season but will not play on.
+The former Ivory Coast striker featured for Phoenix Rising in the 2018 United Soccer League (USL) season but will not play on.

-Rising, for which Drogba is a co-owner, lost to Louisville City in the USL Cup final earlier this month, which proved his final match.
+Rising, for whom Drogba is a co-owner, lost to Louisville City in the USL Cup final earlier this month, which proved his final match.

-Drogba earlier indicated this would be his final year as a professional and the two-time African Footballer of the Year announced his decision.
+Drogba earlier indicated this would be his final year as a professional and the two-time African Footballer of the Year announced his decision on Wednesday.

 "To give something back to the game was the best way to finish as I have learned so much in the game."